Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to requiring the police department to provide information and officer training relating to identity theft
+A Local Law to amend the administrative code of the city of New York, in relation to bus lane restrictions

 A motion was made that this Introduction be Approved by Council approved by consent Roll Call.